-- It may not be marked mutable or inline. - It may not also have the ThreadStatic or ContextStatic attributes. - The right-hand side expression must be a literal constant expression that is made up of either: - A simple constant expression, with the exception of (), native integer literals, unsigned native integer literals, byte array literals, BigInteger literals, and user-defined numeric literals.
+- It may not be marked mutable or inline.

+- It may not also have the ThreadStatic or ContextStatic attributes.

+- The right-hand side expression must be a literal constant expression that is both a valid expression after checking, and is made up of either:

+- A simple constant expression, with the exception of (), native integer literals, unsigned native integer literals, byte array literals, BigInteger literals, and user-defined numeric literals.

--OR-
+- -OR-

-• A reference to another literal.
+- A reference to another literal

+- -OR-